shashivj/snykscanning/README.md

       Sources:
         - WorkflowSource
     Configuration:
-      AWSCodeBuildProject : 'test' # Project name for AWS CodeBuild project AWSRegion : 'test' # AWS Region
+      SnykAuthToken : 'test' # Find Auth Token from Snyk account
 ```
 ---

 Configuration properties used in this example are described below.

-### AWSCodeBuildAction
+### Snyk

-The friendly name for the **AWSCodeBuildAction** action, and is used as a label in logs when the action runs.
+The friendly name for the **Snyk** action, and is used as a label in logs when the action runs.

 Required: Yes

-Default: AWSCodeBuildAction
+Default: Snyk

 ---